 - Luxury: Trek Super Commuter+ 9 , £4,000 / $5,680 / AU$7,300

 - Buy the Trek Super Commuter+ 9 from JE James Cycles

 Folding bikes: best if your commute involves public transport

 Most often built around diminutive 16in or 20in wheels, folding bikes — as the name suggests — fold down into often impressively small packages that can be stored just about anywhere at either end of your journey.

 Folding bikes are also ideal for those that don’t intend to ride the entire way to work and plan on completing part of the journey by public transport — or, if you prefer the trendy word of the moment, go ‘multimodal’.

 A folding bike won’t handle like a regular bike due to its use of small wheels and the inevitable compromise that creating a packable bike demands.
 They also tend to feel pretty sluggish on the road, but how likely is it that you’ll be regularly razzing around the streets at full gas during rush hour on a folding bike anyway?

-While some folding bikes are built around larger wheels, they don’t fold down nearly as compact as their small-wheeled brethren, so most trains and buses won’t accept them, making these only really useful when space is a premium at home or work.
+While some folding bikes are built around larger wheels, they don’t fold down nearly as compact as their small-wheeled brethren, so some trains and buses won’t accept them, making these only really useful when space is a premium at home or work.